nextstrain/nextclade_data/data/nextstrain/vzv/NC_001348/README.md

 ## Clade Definitions

-VZV clades are based on fixed SNPs, as described in [Jensen et al, 2017](https://www.microbiologyresearch.org/content/journal/jgv/10.1099/jgv.0.000772):
+VZV clades are described in [Breuer et al. 2010](https://doi.org/10.1099/vir.0.017814-0) and [Jensen et al, 2017](https://www.microbiologyresearch.org/content/journal/jgv/10.1099/jgv.0.000772).
+In the Nextclade reference tree, clades are assigned using signature mutations ancestral to genome representative for the different clades.
+These SNPs can be found in the `clades.tsv` file in the workflow.
+All clades other than VII are represented and annotated in the tree.

 Defined clades: